-This video includes an animated series of small stories such as the sower of the seed, and the parable of the ten virgins, which show children how to live each day and what the Kingdom of Heaven is like.
+Videos & This video includes an animated series of small sto-This video includes an ries such as the sower of the seed, and the parable of the ten virgins, which show children how to live each day and what the Kingdom of Heaven is like.

 The Prodigal Son.
-(25 mins, animated Stories from the New Testament, ages 5 to 12).
+(25 mins, animated Stories from the New Testament, ages 5 to 12)